 As the “All Hands Are Good Hands” movement points out, the fashion jewelry industry has a long way to go when it comes to inclusive sizing.
 However, there are increasingly more options available.

 It’s good to scout a retailer with inventory that lines up with an actual ring sizing chart.
 At Modern Gents, we offer the full range of U.S. standard sizes, which means that most of our affordable engagement rings are available in sizes 3.5 to 13.
 Some jewelers do offer larger sizes as a customizable option, but be aware that the bespoke route comes with an additional price tag based on the extra time and material.
 While going bespoke can get around accessibility issues, it’s worth your time to shop around a bit in-store and online before deciding on a custom ring.Find Out Your Size with Our Ring Size Chart Today!

 You might also consider a raised prong setting to help the ring stand out or take advantage of the elongating effect of pear and oval shaped stones.
-Rings that fall into the marquise category, like ‘The Victoria’ ring, accomplish a similar feat.
+Rings that fall into the marquise category, like “The Victoria” ring, accomplish a similar feat.